-This switch determines whether lowercase alphabetic characters are displayed in lowercase or uppercase.
+Mono/Dual Switch determines whether lowercase alphabetic characters are displayed in lowercase or uppercase.
 When the switch is set to Mono, all alphabetic characters are entered and displayed in uppercase.
 When set to Dual, both uppercase and lowercase characters are displayed.

-Contrast, Brightness, and Audible Alarm Volume Controls

-These controls are used to set up display console and alarm conditions appropriate to the operating environment or operator preference.
-They have no effect on the operation of the device and cause no error conditions.
+Contrast/Brightness and Alarm-Volume Controls are used to set up display console and alarm conditions appropriate to the operating environment or operator preference.
+These controls have no effect on the operation of the device and cause no error conditions.

-3279-2C Color Display Console Switches and Controls
+3297-2C Switches and Controls

-- Power On/Off
+- Power on/off

-- Normal/Test
+- Test/Normal

-- Dual Case/Mono Case
+- Mono/Dual

-- Brightness Control
+- Brightness

-- Audible Alarm Volume Control
+- Volume

-- Four Color/Two Color
+- Two Color/Four Color

-The 3279-2C switches and controls function the same as the 3278-2A.
-The Four Color/Two Color switch (0000/00) allows the display to go from a base four-color presentation to a two-color (green/white) presentation that duplicates the 3278-2A monocolor with intensification display.
+The 3279-2C switches and controls function the same as those on the 3278-2A.
+The Two Color/Four Color switch (00/0000) enables the display to change from a base four-color presentation to a two-color (green/white) presentation which duplicates the 3278-2A mono-color presentation with intensification display.